DaveAldon/Sonarqube-with-Docker-and-M1-Macs/README.md

 ### The Working Solution

 A big thanks to my colleague [Chris Watts](https://github.com/cj-watts) for helping me with this, because I'm a beginner at Docker and was going down the wrong path of trying to containerize SonarQube's source web app manually.
-I knew that code worked without Docker for sure, but I didn't understand how to get Docker to work with specific architectures.
+I knew the source code worked without Docker for sure, but I didn't understand how to get Docker to work with specific architectures.

 [This file](https://github.com/sonar-scala/docker-sonarqube/blob/arm64/8/community/arm64.Dockerfile) was the starting point, provided by mwizner's original solution.
 Chris provided changes to this in some key places: